Indian rupee hits 80 per dollar: Good news for exporters, bad news for students

 She said that she feels relieved that her fee for the ongoing session has been paid off when the rupee was stronger against the dollar.

-“I had moved to Boston in August although my fees for the ongoing scholastic year had been paid off in June or July when the exchange rates were around Rs72- Rs74 for USD 1.
+“I had moved to Boston in August although my fees for the ongoing scholastic year had been paid off in June or July when the exchange rates were around Rs 72- Rs 74 for USD 1.

 I feel in a way it's okay now because my biggest expense living in the US is my tuition fee, which has been paid off when the rates were not so high,” she said.